headspace Cannington is conveniently located near Westfield Carousel on Albany Highway with easy access to public transport.

 · Workshops for young people aged 12 - 25 at schools, TAFE’s, universities and other organisations

-· Workshops for parents and cares of young people and teachers
+· Workshops for parents and carers of young people and teachers

 · Providing spaces and venues for events, programs and meetings